Autoimmune disease

 My approach to autoimmune disease

-Even though autoimmunity is not curable, there is a lot you can do to improve the situation, regain a better quality of life and take back control of your health.
-Autoimmunity is an immune system problem, hence by addressing the underlying immune system imbalances it’s possible to balance and improve the function of the immune system.
-This can lead to improved health or even remission of the symptoms.
-As a nutritionist specialising in autoimmunity, I can help you on your journey to lasting wellness.
+Even though autoimmunity is not curable, there are things you can do to regain a better quality of life.
+Autoimmunity is an immune system problem, hence by addressing the underlying immune system imbalances it may be possible to improve the symptoms.
+As a nutritionist specialising in autoimmunity, I can help you on your journey to improved wellness.

-There are multiple variables that we will investigate and adjust in order to try and get back to a more normal function of the immune system:
+There are multiple variables that we may investigate and adjust to try and get back to a more normal function of the immune system:

 • Chronic stress